ArbiterGames/documentation/source/index.md

 ## The Arbiter Game Object

-Once the Arbiter Game Object has been added to your loading scene, you will have access to the Arbiter Class.
+Once the Arbiter Game Object has been added to your loading scene, you will have access to the `Arbiter` Class.
 This class contains all the properties and methods that you will interact with throughout the implementation.

 ### Properties

 Name | Type | Description
 --- | --- | ---
-UserId | `string` | The user's unique identifier for Arbiter.
+UserId | `string` | The user's unique identifier on Arbiter.
 Username | `string` | The username or email associated with the current Arbiter account.
+AccessToken | `string` | The access token for this user to make authenticated requests to the Arbiter server.
 Verified | `bool` | Whether or not the user has agreed to the [Terms and Conditions](https://www.arbiter.me/terms/) Balance | `string` | The currently available Arbiter credits for this user to bet with.
 PendingBalance | `string` | Any pending Arbiter credits in the user's wallet.